xieyuheng/explicit-lisp.js/README.md

 # Explicit Substitution

-An interpreter of lambda calculus by [explicit substitution](https://en.wikipedia.org/wiki/Explicit_substitution).
+An implementation of lambda calculus by [explicit substitution](https://en.wikipedia.org/wiki/Explicit_substitution).

 - The meaning of scheme's `(let)` can be viewed as explicit substitution.